Virginia Hayssen

 Objectives

-The purpose of this course is to provide you with concepts and skills needed to measure and analyze the animal behavior either in the field or in the laboratory.
-To this end you will do observations of animals both in the Animal Quarters and on campus.
-You will also design and execute an independent project of your choosing.
-Films will augment your understanding of the kinds of questions scientists ask about behavior of animals as well as the techniques used to answer these questions.
-Your text explores conceptual issues surrounding the measurement of animal behavior and class exercises and will be an invaluable tool for your independent project.
-Finally, a poster symposium will give you experience with one of the major methods scientists use to present the outcome of their research.
+The purpose of this course is to provide concepts and skills needed to measure and analyze the behavior of animals either in the field or in the laboratory.
+To this end students observe captive and wild animals.
+They also design and execute an independent project.
+Films will augment understanding of the kinds of questions scientists ask about behavior of animals as well as the techniques used to answer these questions.
+The text explores conceptual issues surrounding the measurement of animal behavior.
+A final poster symposium provides experience with one of the major methods scientists use to present the outcome of their research.

 Time and Place